 That’s not only why you should say ‘over’ and release the button when you finish talking, but why in many-user environments you’ll be given a list of spare channels to switch to for a longer conversation.

 • See also Best satellite phones

 For small-scale use, the US explicitly created the weaker FRS and GMRS channels (the later requires a license which costs $70 for ten years).
 Walkies in each band should all work together whatever the brand, but you can often save money buying in packs of two or more can often save a good deal.
-Check the glossary below for all the terminology and acronyms.
+Check the glossary below for all the terminology, acronyms and EU/UK equivalents..

 A bit of science to remember when browsing specifications of all walkie talkies: range depends on line-of-sight; if two radios are about the height of, well, a human, then the range will be around 6 miles / 10km – any further and the planet gets in the way.
 Hiking valleys and mountains can change that dramatically, of course, as can a repeating station, but that is another story.

 The best walkie talkies in 2021